IceHe/lib/mac/setup-guide.md

     for sharing the same settings accroos multiple JetBrains's accounts.

     1. `File` → `Manage IDE Settings` → `Settings Repository…`
-    1. Input HTTPS URL of the settings Github repository
+    1. Enter HTTPS URL of the settings Github repository
-    1. Input the Github access token
+    1. Enter the Github access token

     But you cannot synchronize the plugins in this way.
 So the next step is to…